 We want to hear from you.
-In September we will be looking at how inclusive businesses are tackling gender inequality.
+In November we will be looking at data and inclusive business.
 Tell us about your business or initiative by posting a blog here, or email us for more information.
-Deadline is September 1st.
+Deadline is November 7th.

 Updates to our Terms and Conditions

 Ownership of the Practitioner Hub for Inclusive Business will soon shift from Ashley Insight to the Inclusive Business Action Network within GIZ.
 To enable a smooth transition and comply with data protection regulation, we would like to ask you to agree to the following declaration of consent to remain a member of the platform and continue to receive our updates.